 In most cases, the answer is yes.
 Many county and state recycling facilities will take shrink wrap.
 There are recycling programs in place to ship your old shrink wrap to manufactures that will recycle it.

 Yes it can, if not properly installed.
 Shrink wrap requires a lot of heat to make it shrink and the person applying the heat must be very skilled to know exactly how much to use.
 A qualified installer will take extra precautions when prepping a product to ensure heat won’t be a problem.

-Are their things that shouldn’t be shrink wrapped?
+Are there things that shouldn’t be shrink wrapped?